-Lectures: The lectures contain additional information that is not in lecture slides, and it is important to attend the lectures or listen to the podcasts.
+Lectures: The lectures contain additional material, usually current topics in the news, that is not in the lecture slides, and it is important to attend the lectures or listen to the podcasts.
 Because this is a very large lecture class, minimizing distractions is important.
-Please have respect for your classmates and the Instructor by turning off or silencing cell phones and by not talking, and minimizing other distracting activities in class.
+Please have respect for your classmates and the instructor by turning off or silencing cell phones and by not talking, and minimizing other distracting activities in class.